EawagPHH/mapping-safe-drinking-water-use-LMICs/2_Data_cleaning/2_EO_matching_names_and_combining_files/README.md

-# Summary-Joining household survey and Earth observation data
+#Joining household survey and Earth observation data
-We used combined methods to match all GADM names (GADM version 3.6) with the region names reported in the household survey (variable: HH7) in order to join the household survey data with Earth observation data.
+Here we match all global administrative area names (GADM version 3.6) with the region names reported in the multiple indicator cluster survey (MICS) household data (variable: HH7) in order to join the household survey data with Earth observation data which we refer to as our environmental features.
+The process involves a substantial amount of manual matching as names in the survey data did not directly match with the GADM area names.
+We therefore suggest you use the cleaned file with all the environmental features used in this study which can be found in "1_Data/EnvironmentalFeatures/GADM_environmental_trainingData_final.csv".
+If you would however like to put the data frame together yourself follow the instructions below.

+# Summary of the matching earth observation and MICS data
 First we used a the fuzzyjoin R package (version 0.1.6) to match the household survey region names with names at GADM level 1, 2, or 3 and then reviewed and corrected false matches manually.
 For names which did not find a close match with fuzzyjoin we used Wikipedia and the online GADM database to identify equivalent names of survey place.
 If a survey place name has an equivalent GADM name at more than one level then select the level based on the trend within the country.

 Here is a more detailed description of how to combine the code in this file: